 Low-interest credit cards are offered by a variety of different banks and lenders in Australia such as:

-Once you have submitted your form and details, the card provider will assess your application.
-Approval times vary between cards from a few minutes to a couple of weeks.
-The lender may also ask for additional information before approving your application.
+Some credit cards are approved almost instantly.
+After you have submitted your details, the card provider will give you a response within 60 seconds of applying.
+Alternatively, the lender may ask for additional information before approving your application.

 Low-interest credit cards have a minimum credit amount of $500, and a maximum credit limit of $100,000.
-The average credit limit for low-interest cards is between $40,000 and $80,000.
 The amount of credit that you can access from a lender is determined by your:

 |Minimum Limit||Maximum Limit|

-You may find low-interest credit cards that allow a balance transfer.
-This feature allows you to transfer your existing credit card balance to a new card with an introductory interest-free period.
-Some cards offer 0% interest balance transfers up to a maximum of 18 months, which allow you to repay your existing debt without accruing further interest.
+Some people choose a low-interest credit card for its balance transfer feature.
+You can transfer your existing credit card balance to a new card that supports a lengthy interest-free period.
+Some cards offer 0% balance transfer up to a maximum of 18 months, which can save you on interest payments if you have a balance owing on your credit card.

-Picking a card with travel insurance can offer peace of mind if you travel frequently.
-In most cases, travel insurance will only cover international travel, and not domestic travel within Australia.
-If you plan to use your card to regularly pay for travel, you may wish to consider a frequent flyer credit card.
+Picking a card with travel insurance may save you money and give you peace of mind if you travel frequently.
+In most cases, the travel insurance will cover you for international travel only, and not domestic trips within Australia.

 Low-interest credit cards have low purchase rates and low fees, and often do not come with a rewards structure.
 A low-interest card can be useful if you are planning to only use the card for purchases, and are able to repay the borrowed amount in full each month.
 They are not designed to be used for cash advance withdrawals.